 Hours of Operation and Pricing

 Now let’s talk prices.
-The trip up there is not very cheap.
+The trip to the sky terrace is not very cheap.
 A regular ticket costs $25 and allows you to stay as long as you want.
 A ride on the skyslide is $8 (included if you visit in November 2016) and there is a hidden fee.
 I got charged a “processing fee” of $2 for running my credit card at the ticket booth downstairs.
 My visit was $27 dollars and lucky that I got free parking.
 Street parking is free on most streets in LA on Sunday.

 Parking at the Westlawn Parking Garage (524 South Flower St, Los Angeles, 90071) is recommended by OUE Skyspace.